-Member Name Member ID Chapter Name Region # Important information for resigning member: If you plan to transfer to a new chapted Large, do not submit this resignation transfer your membership. er or to Chapter-at-Large or Member-at- form.
-You must be a current member to If you submit this form to International He Sweet Adelines International - not just yo eadquarters you will be removed from membership in our current chapter.
-Chapter- at-Large or Member-at-Large, yo n a Chapter (including your present Chapter) or become ou must meet the membership admittance requirements, ee.
+Member Name Member ID

+Chapter Name Region #

+Important information for resigning member:

+If you plan to transfer to a new chapte Large, do not submit this resignation f transfer your membership. r or to Chapter-at-Large or Member-at- orm.
+You must be a current member to

+2. If you submit this form to International He Sweet Adelines International - not just yo adquarters you will be removed from membership in ur current chapter.

+a Chapter (including your present Chapter) or become u must meet the membership admittance requirements, e.
 There will be a \$10 reinstatement fee.

-THE ACCOUNTS AND ACCOUNTS THE CONTRACT OF THE CONTRACT OF A CONTRACT OF THE CO I find it necessary to resign from Sweet Adelines International.
+THE AND AND ADDITIONAL PRODUCTION OF MARK LINES CONT.
+NOTICE THE ADDITION OF THE PRODUCTION OF THE PRO I find it necessary to resign from Sweet Adelines International.
 I have read the above information and understand its meaning.

+22 2 2 2 2

-XX 1 1 6 My primary reason for resigning is: (Set additional reasons and/or comments.) ect only one reason.
-Use the space below for T Financial The North Control of the C Does Not Meet My Expectations Takes Too Much Time Chapter and Personal Goals Conflict Travel/Retirement Chapter Problems Moving Illness/Health Lack of Musical Quality or Leadership Lack of Administrative Leadership Family Obligations Personality Conflict Conflict with Other Commitments Distance to Rehearsal Too Far Commet with Other Commitments Distance to Renearsar 100 Far Comments: V-E
+My primary reason for resigning is: (Sele additional reasons and/or comments.) ect only one reason.
+Use the space below for

+77 D-MANGER - ARE

+Financial Takes Too Much Time Does Not Meet My Expectations Chapter and Personal Goals Conflict

+Travel/Retirement Chapter Problems

+Moving Lack of Musical Quality or Leadership

+Illness/Health Lack of Administrative Leadership

+Family Obligations Personality Conflict

+Conflict with Other Commitments Distance to Rehearsal Too Far

+Comments: Distance to Renewalit 100 Tu

 Member Signature Date